 (e.g. even if it only drops this low for some hours as during the early morning

-hours when the patients is at rest sleeping).
-See the links below for
+hours when the patients are at rest sleeping).
+See the links below for a

 description of the Control Pause (CP) as a means of assessing body oxygen

 Note that most modern people have less than 20 s in the morning and, hence,

 having a genetic predisposition to cystic fibrosis means the gradual development of

 this fatal health condition for modern man.
 Poor results for the body-oxygen